-Ladislav Korec, MBA, FCCA Member of the Board of Directors
+Ladislav Korec, MBA, FCCA

-Member of the Board of Directors Member of the Board of Directors Graduated from City University of Seattle specialising in business management including MBA programme.
+Member of the Board of Directors Graduated from City University of Seattle specialising in business management including MBA programme.
 He has been working in the finance area since 2004.
 He worked in 2005 at OTP Bank Slovensko as a corporate credit advisor, and since 2006 has held various management positions within the global consulting company EY Slovensko.
 From August 2015 to 2021 he held the position of division director in 365.bank, a. s.
 As part of his activities at the bank, he focused mainly on the area of finance and back-office.
 Since 2 July 2021, he has held the position of a member of the Board of Directors of 365.bank, a. s.